David-OConnor/pyflow/README.md

 ## Not-yet-implemented

 - Installing from sources other than `pypi` (eg repos)
-- Installing multiple versions of a dependency may not work if it uses compiles code.
+- Installing multiple versions of a dependency may not work if it uses compiles code
 - The lock file is missing some info like hashes
 - Adding a dependency via the CLI with a specific version constraint, or extras.
 - Developer requirements
+- Packaging and publishing projects that use compiled extensions
-- Global package cache to avoid resolving and downloading the same package for each project??
+- Global package cache to avoid resolving and downloading the same package for each project?

 ## Building and uploading your project to PyPi.